AdaptiveCpp/AdaptiveCpp/doc/runtime-spec.md

 A SYCL implementation needs to track whether data stored in the `buffer` in an allocation on a particular device is up-to-date or outdated.
 This information allows it to determine whether the implicit requirements formulated by accessors need to be translated into actual data transfers.

-In the Open SYCL model, the range of the buffer is interpreted as a 3D grid that is divided into 3D chunks of fixed size in each dimension.
+In the AdaptiveCpp model, the range of the buffer is interpreted as a 3D grid that is divided into 3D chunks of fixed size in each dimension.
 These chunks will in the following be referred to as *pages* (unrelated to virtual memory pages of the operating system).
 An implementation may expose mechanisms that allow the user to set the page size in each dimension in the `buffer` constructor.
 The page size determines the granularity of memory management and data state tracking.

 For each allocation managed on each device, the `buffer` implementation shall track for each page whether the data contained within the page is up-to-date or outdated.